Sensor Board

 Application Simulation

-The profile follows an ISA-troposphere altitude/pressure curve with a constant-thrust boost phase, a ballistic coast to apogee and a constant-rate parachute descent.
+The default profile follows an ISA-troposphere altitude/pressure curve with a constant-thrust boost phase, a ballistic coast to apogee and a constant-rate parachute descent.
 It is controlled from the Zephyr shell via the sim command group:

 Command